splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 Changing the default service name
 =============================================

-By default, the SignalFx Instrumentation for .NET retrieves the service name by trying the following steps until it succeeds:
+By default, the Splunk Distribution of OpenTelementry .NET retrieves the service name by trying the following steps until it succeeds:

 #.
 For the SignalFx .NET Tracing Azure Site Extension, the default service name is the site name as defined by the ``WEBSITE_SITE_NAME`` environment variable.